mclendon99/mjpgstreamer/README.md

 - Configurable via config file

 #### Todo
+- Support configuration of multiple servers on different ports, e.g. HTTP and HTTPS
 - Support multiple cameras of course
 - Test on the RPI with the MIPI camera

 [1]https://github.com/soyersoyer/fmp4streamer